Selecting a Rehabilitation Hospital

 Is there adequate staff to provide an intensive physical rehabilitation program?

-In an intensive program, the patient will participate in three to six hours of therapy and other structured activities per day.
+In an intensive program, the patient will participate in a minimum of three hours of therapy and other structured activities per day.
 Such lengthy and specialized treatment requires adequate staff to work with each patient in depth, so find out about the therapist/patient and nurse/patient ratios.

 Can families observe treatment and are there established visiting hours/family visitations?

 In the rehabilitation setting, family support is crucial.
 Families should be encouraged to become actively involved in therapy and should be trained how to help the patient when they return home.
-Formal visiting hours may be limited to evening and weekends due to the structured daytime schedule of activities, meals, rest and therapy.
+Social visiting hours may be limited to evening and weekends due to the structured daytime schedule of activities, meals, rest and therapy.
 Discuss visiting hours and family involvement with your facility and choose an environment that meets your family's needs and desires to support the patient.
+You may also want to check if a family member/caregiver can be accommodated overnight.

 Does the program have a good success rate in returning individuals to their home, work, or school?

 A major goal of physical rehabilitation is to help patients return to productive, independent living.
-Ideally the facility you choose will offer a full continuum of care that includes educating the family, providing vocational training for the patient, and assisting patients with adjusting to the challenges of day-to-day life.
+Ideally the facility you choose will offer a full continuum of care that includes educating the family, developing skills necessary for reintegration into the community, and assisting patients with adjusting to the challenges of day-to-day life.
 In addition, facilities should provide you with information about the percentage of their patients who return home following care versus those discharged to another facility.
 Generally, those with higher discharge home rates are more successful in rehabilitation.

 Is the program lead by physicians specializing in physical medicine and rehabilitation?